 Broadening our national network means we will be able to bridge the gap between the faith and secular communities, by profiling projects and enterprises that will be for all our benefit.
 Promoting and supporting unity will help build on some of the amazing work and progress that is being made within our community in the UK and beyond… but on a much larger scale.

 Can you help us to continue to inspire, educate, entertain and promote the positivity that is within the burgeoning community that Keep The Faith magazine serves?

 Because we are dependent on advertising revenue, we need to encourage subscriptions; we want to remain independent and stay rooted within the community we serve.
 A subscription also ensures that you receive a copy of Keep The Faith and avoids the disappointment of not being able to pick up a copy from our outlets.

-Thankfully, for 10 years our income has been entirely derived from advertising revenue – from our very valued customers, who have benefitted greatly from advertising in Keep The Faith.
+Thankfully, for over 10 years our income has been entirely derived from advertising revenue – from our very valued customers, who have benefited greatly from advertising in Keep The Faith.
 Our clients advise that they receive thousands of pounds a year in support and sponsorship from Keep The Faith readers.

 Many of our loyal clients continue to do so, year in and year out, but our clients’ budgets are being continually cut.
 We recognise this and, in order to continue to support our many clients, as they have us, we have not increased our advertising rates for over three years, despite the ever rising costs of our printing and distribution.